KansasCityWomeninTechnology/SettingUpYourDevEnvironment/README.md

-Introduction to Web Concepts
+Setting up Your Development Environment
 ======================

-This is the official Coding & Cocktails Intro to Web Concepts course.
-Material is based on curriculum was originally developed by Matt Torbin and Elise Wei for Girl Develop It.
+Developmen is the official Coding & Cocktails Setting up Your Development Environment course.

 The course is meant to be taught in a two-hour workshop.
 One hour for presentation, one hour for work time.

 ## Suggested course description is below:

-*Learn how the Internet works*
+*Learn some of the tools you'll need to begin web development*

-*Learn how to build basic html websites*
+*Learn how to configure the tools you need*

-*Learn about front-end developer tools and best-practices*

-In this class, we will walk through the fundamentals of web development in layman terms.
-While we won't be writing code, we'll take you through various components of the web and how they work together.
-If you want to learn how to communicate better with your technical team or friends, this course is for you.
+In this class, we will take a look at helpful tools and settings for web developers.
+We will cover useful settings and shortcuts to make your development life more efficient.
+If you want to learn how to get comfortable with your tools, this course is for you.
 Topics include:

-*   What is the World Wide Web?
-*   Where are web site files generally stored?
-*   What is the difference between a client and a server?
-*   Which programming languages are compiled on a server and which are compiled in a web browser?
-*   What do you need to know before building a web site?
-*   What language should you use and what are the differences?
 *   What tools do you need to develop a web site?
+*   How do I use these tools?
+*   What are some of the cool tips and tricks experienced developers know?
+*   Which tools should I pick with all the options out there?

 This class is for people with little to no technical experience.